image-js/image-js-docs/docs/Features/Analysis/Convex Hull.md

 const convexHull = roi.convexHull;
 ```

-It can also be a Mask method:
+It can also be a Mask method to calculate its convex hull:

 ```ts
 const convexHull = mask.getConvexHull();